ubclaunchpad/rocket2/docs/Config.md

 Developer Settings -> Github Apps -> Edit (at the bottom you generate and download the key)).
 Paste the contents of the file as a string.
 See [deployment](Deployment.html#github-key) for troubleshooting.

+The following permissions must be set to "Read & Write" for the associated GitHub app (configured in GitHub app settings > "Permissions & events" > "Organization permissions"):

+- Organization members

 ## AWS\_ACCESS\_KEYID